vmware/terraform-provider-avi/website/docs/r/avi_backupconfiguration.html.markdown

 * `name` - (Required) Name of backup configuration.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `aws_access_key` - (Optional) Aws access key id.
 Field introduced in 18.2.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `aws_bucket_id` - (Optional) Aws bucket.
 Field introduced in 18.2.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `aws_bucket_region` - (Optional) The name of the aws region associated with the bucket.
+Field introduced in 21.1.5, 22.1.1, 22.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `aws_secret_access` - (Optional) Aws secret access key.
 Field introduced in 18.2.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `backup_file_prefix` - (Optional) Prefix of the exported configuration file.
 Field introduced in 17.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `backup_passphrase` - (Optional) Default passphrase for configuration export and periodic backup.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.